 Squamous epithelium is the tissue that lines the mouth, throat, tongue and tonsils.
-These tissue cells are irregularly shaped and very flat.
-Squamous epithelium also lines other body cavities and capillaries to reduce friction, as well as lining the lungs to facilitate gas exchange.
+These tissue cells are flat and irregularly shaped.
+Squamous epithelium also reduces friction by lining other bodily cavities and capillaries, as well as lining the lungs to aid gas exchange.

 Carcinoma is any malignant cancer that arises from epithelial cells.
-Carcinomas invade surrounding tissues and organs and may "metastasize"., or spread, to lymph nodes and other sites.
+Carcinomas can infect surrounding tissues and organs, then "metastasize," or spread to lymph nodes and other locations.

 Metastasis is the spread of a disease from one organ or body part to another non-adjacent organ or body part.
 Only malignant tumor cells and infections have the capacity to metastasize.
 Cancer cells can "break away", "leak", or "spill" from a primary tumor, enter lymphatic and blood vessels, circulate through the bloodstream, and settle down to grow within normal tissues elsewhere in the body.